 - Cream together the butter, cookie butter, and sugars until light and fluffy (~3 minutes).

 - Add the egg and vanilla, mix well.

 - In a separate bowl, whisk together the flour, baking soda, and salt.
 Gradually add dry mixture to the wet ingredients until only a few flour streaks remain.
 Scrape the sides of the bowl as necessary.

 - Stir in the chocolate chips and graham cracker pieces.

-- Form 1-2 inch balls of cookie dough and evenly space them on the baking sheet.Top dough balls with extra chocolate chips and graham cracker bits* for more flavor, texture, and a prettier appearance (optional).
+- Space large cookie dough balls on the baking sheet 2-3 inches apart.Top dough balls with extra chocolate chips and graham cracker bits (optional).